Defective Medical Products Attorneys in Las Vegas, Nevada

 Unfortunately, medical devices and equipment can be defective and cause patients to develop far more severe, potentially fatal injuries.
 In these cases, injured patients may have a strong personal injury claim against the responsible party – whether it is the maker of the medical device, the doctor who prescribed it, or the nurses and technicians who maintained the device.

 Building a case against the party responsible for a defective medical device requires the help of an experienced law firm that can build a strong case that will produce the financial results you deserve.
-That law firm is Bertoldo, Baker, Carter & Smith.
+That law firm is Bertoldo, Baker, Carter, Smith & Cullen.

 What Are the Most Common Types of Defective Medical Devices?